Haifa: British Mandate

 Haifa's development owed much to British plans to make it a central port and hub for Middle-East crude oil.
 The British Government of Palestine developed the port and built refineries, thereby facilitating the rapid development of the city as a center for the country's heavy industries.
 Haifa was also among the first towns to be fully electrified.
 The Palestine Electric Company inaugurated the Haifa Electrical Power Station already in 1925, opening the door to considerable industrialization.
 The State-run Palestine Railways also built its main workshops in Haifa.

+During World War II, the city was repeatedly hit during the Italian bombing of Mandatory Palestine, with the port and refineries being major targets.

 By 1945 the population was 138,300 (75,500 Jews, 35,940 Muslims, 26,570 Christians, and 290 "other").
 In 1947, about 70,910 Arabs (41,000 Muslims and 29,910 Christians) and 74,230 Jews were living there.
 The Christian community were mostly Greek-Melkite Catholics.